roman-gardens/gre/content/province/arabia_petraea/petra/arabia-petragarden_lbedal.md

 ### Plans
 {{< figure src="../images/arabia_petra_city_center.jpg" alt="Plan of Petra's city center" title="Fig. 2: Plan of Petra's city center showing the location of the garden and pool complex on the Southern Terrace (L.-A. Bedal)" >}}
-{{< figure src="../images/arabia_petra_plan" alt="Archaeological plan showing garden and pool complex" title="Fig. 3: Plan of the garden and pool complex, 2018.
+{{< figure src="../images/arabia_petra_plan.jpg" alt="Archaeological plan showing garden and pool complex" title="Fig. 3: Plan of the garden and pool complex, 2018.
 Plan by F. Ishaqat, A. Leung, C. Kanellopoulous, and L.-A. Bedal." >}}

 ### Images
 {{< figure src="../images/arabia_petra_gpr.jpg" alt="plan of ground-penetrating radar results" title="Fig. 4: Horizontal slice of the ground-penetrating radar data showing the location of built features (yellow-orange) on the garden terrace.
 Permission of L.-A. Bedal." >}}

-{{< figure src="../images/arabia_petra_trench17.jpg" alt="Overhead view of an excavation trench showing pathway, stone borders, and root cavities." title="Fig. 5: Gravel pathway with stone border and excavated root cavities.
+{{< figure src="../images/arabia_petra_trench17.jpg" alt="Overhead view of an excavation trench showing pathway, stone borders, and root cavities" title="Fig. 5: Gravel pathway with stone border and excavated root cavities.
 Photograph by L.-A. Bedal." >}}

-{{< figure src="../images/arabia_petra_sketch.jpg" alt="Imagined reconstruction of the trellised pathway." title="Fig. 6: Imagined reconstruction of the trellised pathway.
+{{< figure src="../images/arabia_petra_sketch.jpg" alt="Imagined reconstruction of the trellised pathway" title="Fig. 6: Imagined reconstruction of the trellised pathway.
 Drawing by K. Gleason." >}}

-{{< figure src="../images/arabia_petra_pot.jpg" alt="Photo and illustrations of an unglazed ceramic pot with small round hole" title="Fig. 7: Fragment of a perforated flower pot with reconstruction drawing.
+{{< figure src="../images/arabia_petra_flowerpot.jpg" alt="Photo and illustrations of an unglazed ceramic pot with small round hole" title="Fig. 7: Fragment of a perforated flower pot with reconstruction drawing.
 Photo and drawing by L.-A. Bedal." >}}

 {{< figure src="../images/arabia_petra_ceiling2.jpg" alt="Painted ceiling in a vaulted room." title="Fig. 8: Garden trellis painting at Little Petra.
 Photograph by L.-A. Bedal." >}}